Joystream/communications/blog/drafts-unpublished/announcing-constantinople/README.md

 #### Lead

-Constantinople will be a considerably faster release than Rome, focusing more on governance, and designed to create a more realistic incentive structure.
+Constantinople will be a considerably faster release than Rome, focusing more on governance and designed to establish a more effective incentive structure.

 #### Body